-Cybersecurity Framework v1.1 Subcategory Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities HIPAA Security Rule Mapping to Cybersecurity Framework Subcategory to the IoT device to perform each type of maintenance activity.
+Cybersecurity Framework v1.1 Subcategory Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities HIPAA Security Rule Mapping to Cybersecurity Framework Subcategory approved and controlled tools.
+Providing instructions and documentation describing the physical and logical access capabilities necessary to the IoT device to perform each type of maintenance activity.
 Providing other information and actions as necessary for physically securing, and securely using, the IoT device based upon the IoT device use, purpose, and other contextual factors related to the digital ecosystem(s) within which they are intended to be used.
 Providing the details necessary for IoT device customers to implement only organizationally approved IoT device diagnostic tools within their system.
-Providing the tools manufacturers require for IoT device diagnostics activities.
 Providing the details and instructions to perform necessary IoT device maintenance activities and repairs.
-Providing the IoT device maintenance operations performed by the
+Providing communications and comprehensive documentation describing the IoT device maintenance operations performed by the manufacturer and the manufacturer's supporting entities.